X

 It’s a local tale of Koshiki-Shima in Kagoshima.

-A long time ago, there were two merchants who were ambitious to make a fortune in the market.
-One was doing fabulously well, made a lot of money and pleased with it while the other one was making no money at all.
-The latter one was quite envious of the other, killed him, stole his money and spent three years after loafing.
+A long time ago, two merchants were ambitious to make a fortune in the market.
+One was doing fabulously well, making a lot of money, and pleased with it, while the other was making no money.
+The latter one was quite envious of the other, killed him, stole his money, and spent three years after loafing.

-One day, the merchant walked along the path once he and his dead partner were walking along together, he heard the beautiful singing voice from the bush.
-He got suspicious and looked into the bush to find the skeleton, which was singing the song.
+One day, the merchant walked along the path he and his dead partner were walking along together, and he heard a beautiful singing voice from the bush.
+He got suspicious and looked into the bush to find the skeleton singing the song.

-Appalled the merchant, the skeleton told him he would sing wherever the merchant pleases.
-He brought it with him thinking he would make money out of it.
+Appalled the merchant, the skeleton told him he would sing wherever the merchant pleased.
+He brought it with him, thinking he would make money.

-He visited a rich man and told him he had a skeleton which sings.
-The rich didn’t buy his story, however, the merchant told him he would give his head if the skeleton wouldn’t sing.
-Also, when the skeleton sang, he would receive the rich’s fortune.
+He visited a rich man and told him he had a skeleton that sang.
+The rich didn’t buy his story; however, the merchant told him he would give his head if the skeleton didn’t sing.
+Also, he would receive the rich’s fortune when the skeleton sang.
 He made a deal.

-The merchant showed the skeleton, telling it to sing, however, it didn’t sing.
-The merchant was trying hard to make it sing umpteen times only to fail.
+The merchant showed the skeleton, telling it to sing.
+However, it didn’t sing.
+The merchant tried hard to make it sing umpteen times only to fail.
 Got outrageous, the rich put the long sword in his hands and beheaded the merchant for deceiving him.

-Soon as the head cut off, the skeleton began singing “My wish came true!”
-The skeleton was the partner of the merchant who got killed by him, made his revenge three years after his death.
+As soon as the head cut off, the skeleton began singing, “My wish came true!”
+The skeleton was the partner of the merchant who got killed by him and took his revenge three years after his death.

 Ghost Mask

-tokyo, japan – july 18 2021: A bunch of Japanese Noh theater masks hanging in rows on a wall depicting various faces expressions belonging to the collection of the ART AQUARIUM Artist Hidetomo Kimura.
+Tokyo, Japan – July 18, 2021: A bunch of Japanese Noh theater masks hanging in rows on a wall depicting various faces and expressions belonging to the collection of the ART AQUARIUM Artist Hidetomo Kimura.

 Noh Theater: Meaning of Masks of “Yugen” Beauty